linode/docs/docs/platform/one-click/how-to-deploy-nextcloud-with-one-click-apps/index.md

 published: 2020-06-11
 modified_by:
   name: Linode
-title: "How to Deploy Nextcloud on Linode with One-click Apps"
+title: "How to Deploy Nextcloud on Linode with One-Click Apps"
 h1_title: "Deploying Nextcloud on Linode with One-Click Apps"
 contributor:
   name: Linode